galaxyproject/gsoc/2015_mentoring_application.md

-* TODO: waiting to hear back from 'googlers' for references.
 * TODO: Work on question "please summarize your involvement and the successes and challenges of your participation"
 * TODO: ongoing polish
 * TODO provide backup PDF of Ideas list.